paywalls-net/filter/README.md

-# paywalls-net-client
+# paywalls-net/client

-SDK for integrating Paywalls.net authorization services with CDN or edge environments.
+SDK for integrating paywalls.net authorization services with CDN or edge environments.

 ## Install